-Of course, the Singapore’s version is not as majestic as Myanmar’s but a lot of the Singaporeans whom I brought to Maha Sasana Ramsi Burmese Buddhist Temple are amazed with it.
+Of course, the Singapore’s version is not as majestic as Myanmar’s but a lot of the Singaporeans whom I brought to Maha Sasana Ramsi Burmese Buddhist Temple are amazed about it.
 Definitely worth a visit!

 6. Novena Church

-This name of this cathedral is actually Church of St Alphonsus.
+The name of this cathedral is actually Church of St Alphonsus.
 The MRT station and this area are called Novena because of our church.
 Since 1949, Saturday novenas were held in the chapel.
 A ‘novena’ is a devotion carried out over nine days.
 This was very popular with Christians and even attracted non-Christians then.
 As many as 20,000 people came to the church every weekend.

 The Gothic-style Cathedral was completed in 1997 and the old building was just a small building.

 Where and what is it like: Notre-Dame de Paris, France.

 Of course, many Gothic-style cathedral like Barcelona Cathedral would fit the bill.